Skip to content

 How do I set my pricing?

 To set your pricing, choose a pricing strategy that aligns with your business model, such as value-based or competitive pricing.
-Then, establish a pricing structure, like project-based or hourly pricing, and continually review and adjust your prices to account for additional value-adds, inflation, and budget changes.
+Then, establish a pricing structure, like project-based or hourly pricing, and continually review and adjust your prices to account for additional value-adds, production costs, inflation, and budget changes.

 What does MSP mean in pricing?